Research Agenda

 effective services for children and adolescents with serious

-emotional disturbances and will describe the specific services
+emotional disturbances and described the specific services

 they receive, and the providers and funding sources of